CONTENT AREA INSTRUCTION

 English learners need to work toward meeting the same content area standards as the English-only students.
 Classroom teachers evaluate each student’s prior content knowledge and language proficiency to determine the most appropriate instruction for the student.
-At some middle and high schools, content area classes are provided which are specifically designed for Beginning and Early Intermediate level students who have very limited English proficiency and/or limited prior schooling.
+At some middle and high schools, content area classes are provided which are specifically designed for lower level students who have very limited English proficiency and/or limited prior schooling.

 What is sheltered instruction (also known as SDAIE, or Specially Designed Academic Instruction in English)?